Facundo Cardozo

-Facundo Omar Cardozo (born 6 April 1995) is an Argentine footballer who plays as a centre-back or left-back for Arsenal de Sarandí.
+Facundo Omar Cardozo (born 6 April 1995) is an Argentine professional footballer who plays as a centre-back or left-back for San Miguel.

 Club career

 Cardozo is a youth exponent from Vélez Sarsfield.
 He made his league debut during the 2013–14 season.
 At 3 November 2013, he scored his first league goal against Quilmes.

 After Fernando Tobio left the team for the 2014 Argentine Primera División, Cardozo became a starter along Sebastián Domínguez at centre back.

-On January 17, 2016 he signed a loan deal with Bolivian side Bolívar after an official announcement was made through the official Twitter account of the CEO of Club Bolívar, Marcelo Claure.
+On 17 January 2016, he signed a loan deal with Bolivian side Bolívar after an official announcement was made through the official Twitter account of the CEO of Club Bolívar, Marcelo Claure.

-On 12 August 2016 Vélez Sarsfield announced that Cardozo has signed with Indian Super League side Mumbai City FC in a 6-month loan deal without a purchase option.
+On 12 August 2016, Vélez Sarsfield announced that Cardozo has signed with Indian Super League side Mumbai City in a six-month loan deal without a purchase option.

 International career

 In 2015, Cardozo was called to play for the Argentina national under-20 football team in the South American Youth Championship.
-He was a starter in 7 of his team's 9 games in the tournament, scoring once and winning the championship.
+He was a starter in seven of his team's nine games in the tournament, scoring once and winning the championship.